oracle/rwloadsim/doc/COMPLEXAMPLE.md

 creates an awr of the run|

-It is recommended that you copy the contents of the rwl/demo directory to a work directory of your own before running these demonstrations.
+It is recommended that you copy the contents of the demo directory to a work directory of your own before running these demonstrations.

 To run the demonstration, you should initially create the rwloadsim